 Hernandez’s defense claimed he hallucinated committing the crime, and a jury was deadlocked 11-1.

 Hernandez’s retrial on second-degree murder and kidnapping charges, began in October 2016, over a year after his first case ended in a mistrial.
+He was found guilty on Feb.
+14 after nine days of deliberation.

 Here, we take a look back at how Etan's disappearance became the most notorious missing child case and what prosecutors faced.